-|The Kraken||The Club at Work||Videos||AUV Concepts||Fund Raising||Teamwork||Sponsors|
+|The Kraken||The Club at Work||Videos||AUV Concepts||Fund Raising||Teamwork||Sponsors||Bibliography|

-We are a club of electronics students and mechanical technicians dedicated to an annual event put on by the Association of Unmanned Vehicle Systems International (AUVSI) and the Office of Naval Research — The RoboSub Competition, and our ongoing entry is an Autonomous Underwater Vehicle (AUV) known as the Kraken.
+We are a team of electronics students and mechanical technicians dedicated to an annual event put on by the Association of Unmanned Vehicle Systems International (AUVSI) and the Office of Naval Research — The RoboSub Competition, and our ongoing entry is an Autonomous Underwater Vehicle (AUV) known as the Kraken.

-This club has existed at San Diego City College for several years and the results, while not spectacular have been promising.
+This team has existed at San Diego City College for several years and the results, while not spectacular have been promising.
 Successive classes of students have sharpened their skills as programmers, electricians and technicians in their attempt to make the Kraken the best AUV at the competition.
 The lessons learned over the years have been that compatibility both backwards and forwards and modularity are key concepts to success.
 The various components must be both replaceable and upgradeable, as well as reliable and rugged.

-The Kraken was designed with the weaknesses and strengths of the SDCC robotics team in mind.
+The Kraken was designed with the strengths of the SDCR team in mind.
 Without having the continuity for that team and a uniform resource pool that a four year school provides, the Kraken was designed to be modular and easy to modify - allowing future teams to improve and modify without changing the entire robot.
 All of the systems and components are designed to be drop-in so all components are quickly replaceable.
 Kraken allows each year's team to modify the AUV without the financial and engineering burden of an entirely new design.

 If you join us at the TRANSDEC you may hear us cheering our team motto: